8 Most Authentic Japanese Restaurants in Belgium

 City: Antwerp

-Specialty: sushi
+Specialty: Sushi

 University districts are often swamped with cheap food joints.
 Yet in 1988, chef Kenji Kurasawa chose this unlikely setting to unveil Yamayu Santatsu, a small, authentic Japanese space, decorated with wooden accents and a sushi counter surrounding the open kitchen.
 After finishing his chef’s training in Japan, Kurasawa traveled to Europe to work in its most redeemed Japanese cuisines before opening his own restaurant that has been satisfying clients for over 30 years.